infogt/infotainmentTest/README.md

 # infotainmentTest
-Its a test reop to for google test
+Its a test repo for google test